 The second half of the record does away with energetic dance tracks in favor of more subdued and slower compositions.
 “Like an L” features dreamy synthesizers so densely layered that the harmonies blur together, but the flat progression doesn’t offer much in terms of direction.
 Thankfully, a few tracks later comes “Do U Ever Happen,” and Halo showcases her ability to write a truly moving ballad.
 The number of different instrumental tones that randomly pop up throughout the track are innumerable, but each one feels delicately placed and adds to the track’s controlled mania.
 When the harmonized vocals question, “Did this ever happen?
 Do you ever happen?,” it feels like a summation of everything on Dust.
 No matter how tangible things might get, there’s still an underlying sense that it all might be a dream or a ruse.

 Dust ends with a track fittingly titled “Buh-bye” and serves as a last-ditch effort to explore Halo’s experimental tendencies.
 Easily the most convoluted and abstract piece here, it’s disorienting how much Halo packed into the glitchy mix of percussion and synthesizers.
 Even though it might not have the visceral immediacy of “Jelly” and “Moontalk” nor the intense emotionality of “Syzygy” and “Do U Ever Happen,” its complete disregard of structured coherence makes it a worthy closer.
 Dust is truly a musical feat.
-Laurel Halo has found new bounds of hyper-abstract dance music and displayed them vividly.–Connor Lockie
+Laurel Halo has found new bounds of hyper-abstract dance music and displayed them vividly. –Audrey Lockie